-James S McLaren is a Professor in Ancient History and Biblical Studies.
+James S McLaren is Pro-Vice-Chancellor, Research.
+He was formerly a Professor in Ancient History and Biblical Studies and Foundation Director of the Institute for Religion and Critical Inquiry until March 2017.
 He graduated with a BA Hons (Melb) in History and Middle Eastern Studies in 1983 and an MA (Melb) in 1985.
 His doctorate was completed at the University of Oxford under the supervision of E.P.
 Sanders and M. Goodman in 1990.
 His main research interests relate to the interaction between the Jewish and Roman worlds and the emergence of Christianity in the first century CE and as well as military history.
 He has been New Testament Editor of the Australian Biblical Review since 2001 and is a member of the Brill Josephus Project.
 In 2012 he was awarded the Krister Stendahl Medal in Biblical Studies for his contributions to the field.

 ‘The Jews in Rome during the Flavian Period’, Antichthon 47, 2013, 156-72.